mahesh-ufo/test_project/test.md

 ### Messaging:

 Asset manager communicates with the external world with messaging layer.
-It  have the components to
+It  have follwing components

-1. Handle the messages from external world.
+1. **Message/API call/Request-Response** : Handle the messages from external world.
 When ever it receives any message, it will call  appropriate APIs of the task manager.
 Depending on the API data, it will construct the response message and send it back to the peer.
-2. Send notifications to the to subscribers.
+2. **Notification** :
    Mechanism to publish the notifications to external world.
 Who ever want to get the notification need the subscribe it.
 It will receive notification from notification relay and forward it to subscriber.